Radha Krishna Vivah Sthali, Bhandirvan: Killing the demon Pralamba

-"Once, a great demon named Pralambasura entered the playgroup of Gopas (cowherds) disguised as a boy, with the intention to kill both Balarama and Krishna.
-But Krishna, who was already aware of this, began to think how to kill the demon.
+"Once, a great demon named Pralamba entered the playgroup of gopas (cowherds) disguised as a boy, with the intention to kill both Balarama and Krishna.
+But Krishna, who was already aware of this, began to think about how to kill the demon.
 However, externally he received him as a friend.
 According to the game rules, the defeated members in duel fighting games had to carry the victorious members on their backs.
-When the party of Balarama, came out victorious, the boys in Krishna’s party had to carry them on their backs through the Bhandirvan forest.
-Imitating others, Pralambasura, who appeared there as a cowherd boy in Krishna’s party, carried Balarama on his back.
-In order to avoid the company of Krishna, Pralambasura carried Balarama far away.
+When the party of Balarama, came out victorious, the boys in Krishna's party had to carry them on their backs through the Bhandirvan forest.
+Imitating others, Pralamba, who appeared there as a cowherd boy in Krishna's party, carried Balarama on his back.
+In order to avoid the company of Krishna, Pralamba carried Balarama far away.
 But soon the demon began to feel the heavy burden of Balarama, and not being able to withstand that, finally assumed his real form.
-At first, Balarama was surprised by the demon’s appearance, but he quickly understood that he was being carried away a demon who wanted to kill Him.
-Immediately, He struck the head of Pralambhasura with his strong fist, who fell down dead with a tremendous sound, as blood poured from his mouth".
+At first, Balarama was surprised by the demon's appearance, but he quickly understood that he was being carried away a demon who wanted to kill him.
+Immediately, He struck the head of Pralamba with his strong fist, who fell down dead with a tremendous sound, as blood poured from his mouth".

 Krishna Swallowed Forest Fire

-Lord Krishna performed many leelas in Bhandirvan which also includes saving the Gopas(cowherds) and the calves from a colossal forest fire.
+Lord Krishna performed many leelas in Bhandirvan which also includes saving the cowherds and the calves from a colossal forest fire.
 According to legend, one day, Lord Krishna and his friends brought the cows to drink water at the river Yamuna and then let them graze freely.
 The boys became so absorbed in their games that they were unaware of their cows wandering off.
 The cows made their way to the Munjavan forest where they got lost and couldn't return.
 When Krishna's cowherds friends could not find the cows they also went to look for the cows in the forest without Krishna and Balrama.
 At this time, the servants of Kansa set the forest on fire, which spread everywhere in a moment and surrounded the cows and cowherd boys.
-Seeing no other way to save themselves they called out to Krishna, who arrived there in an instant and told his friends to close their eyes, Lord Krishna swallowed the colossal forest-fire immediately saving the cows and his friends.
+Seeing no other way to save themselves they called out to Krishna, who arrived there in an instant and told his friends to close their eyes, Krishna swallowed the colossal forest-fire immediately saving the cows and his friends.
 The place where Shri Krishna swallowed the forest fire is called Munjatavi or Isikatavi.